Fastest Drag Car In Forza Horizon 5 Guide

 Spoiler alert: The longest drag strip in-game is a mile long!

-However, because of how easy it is to drop in an entirely new powerplant in most cars in Forza Horizon 5, just about any car can become a decent drag racer with the right upgrades and tunes.
+However, because it is easy to drop in an entirely new powerplant in most cars in Forza Horizon 5, just about any car can become a decent drag racer with the right upgrades and tunes.
 Heck, even the humble VW Beetle might be able to embarrass the Koenigsegg Jesko in the ¼ mile with a simple engine transplant.

 So if you think about it, the fastest drag car in Forza Horizon 5 can be anything from a simple people-mover from the 1900s to one of the fastest sports cars in history.